A complete guide to the HubSpot Breeze Assistant

 It can generate new content from simple prompts, such as drafting blog posts or marketing emails.
 Additionally, it features a "Refine" option to rewrite, expand, summarize, or change the tone of existing text, even applying a pre-set brand voice.

 Yes, the Breeze Assistant is largely included with your existing HubSpot subscription tiers (Starter, Professional, Enterprise).
-However, the autonomous Breeze Agents, which are separate, operate on a credit system and incur additional costs.
+However, the autonomous Breeze Agents, which are separate, operate on a flexible credit system to match your team's usage.

-No, the Breeze Assistant is deeply integrated with the HubSpot CRM platform and is designed to work exclusively within the HubSpot ecosystem.
-It does not integrate with external help desk systems like Zendesk or Intercom.
+The Breeze Assistant is deeply integrated with the HubSpot CRM platform and is optimized to work specifically within the HubSpot ecosystem to provide a seamless experience for HubSpot users.

 The Breeze Assistant helps you complete tasks, like drafting content or summarizing data.
 Breeze Agents, on the other hand, are autonomous AI teammates designed to perform tasks for you from start to finish, such as handling customer chats or prospecting.